-If an agency's inspector general determines that the entity is not in compliance with the criteria listed in PIIA, such as reporting an improper payment rate of 10 percent or greater for any risk-susceptible program or activity, that agency must submit a plan to Congress describing the actions that it will take to come into compliance.
-For example, the Department of Defense (DOD) Office of Inspector General (OIG) found that DOD did not comply with one such criteria.
-Specifically, DOD OIG reported that DOD did not publish reliable improper payment estimates for nine of its 11 risk-susceptible programs.
-For
+If an agency's inspector general determines that the entity is not in compliance with certain criteria listed in PIIA, such as maintaining an estimated improper payment rate of less than 10 percent for all risk-susceptible programs and activities, that agency must submit a plan to Congress describing the actions it will take to come into compliance.
+For fiscal year 2023, agencies reported estimated improper payment rates of 10 percent or greater for 16 risk-susceptible programs and activities,60 which collectively account for about 46 percent of the government-wide total of reported estimated improper payments.
+Additionally, the Office of Management and Budget (OMB) reported that 25 percent of agencies were not in compliance with PIIA criteria for fiscal year 2022, the latest year for the inspector general compliance reports.

-57The Medicare program consists of Fee-For-Service (Part A and Part B), Medicare Advantage (Part C), and Medicare Prescription Drug (Part D).
+57The Medicare program consists of the Fee-For-Service, Part C, and Part D programs.